xianghui/javascript101/content/lessons/1-2-variables.md

 ## Auto type conversion

 Javascript does auto type conversion when you assign a value to a variable.
 It tries its best to determine the type of your variable/expression.
+JS also performs type coercion when an expression contains multiple types.

 ```javascript
 1 / 10; //0.1